Student, Master of Health Science in Psychology

 A love of te reo

-She also enjoys being able to learn te reo Māori as part of her degree, April says.
+She also enjoyed being able to learn te reo Māori as part of her degree, April says.

 “I studied te reo Māori as part of my Bachelor of Health Science in Psychology, which gave me knowledge that could be utilised throughout a number of my undergraduate and postgraduate papers.
 I love te reo Māori and how beautiful it is.
 I’ve always wanted to learn it and I knew that AUT has an amazing zero fees programme, which is a great way to help people learn te reo and increase the number of New Zealanders who can speak this language.”